cthogg/quiz-app/README.md

 ## TODO
+- change the padding and margins
 - Change the favicon and page title
-- Show better loading spinner to not obscure the page title
-- add question numbers and answer letters (A,B,C,D)
 - remove console errors.